lxvxl/load-balance/README.md

 # NS-3 Simulator for RDMA Network Load Balancing

-This is a Github repository for the SIGCOMM'23 paper "[Network Load Balancing with In-network Reordering Support for RDMA](https://doi.org/10.1145/3603269.3604849)".
+This is an NS-3 simulator for ""

 We describe how to run this repository either on docker or using your local machine with `ubuntu:20.04`.